floss1138/dbDotCad/README.md

 N-N-N-N-A_frienly name which may have spaces.dwg

-Where N is Numeric, one or more numbers, no spaces.
+Where N is Numeric, one or more numbers, no spaces, trailing zeros will be removed/ignored.
 N must contain at least one number and each number is separated by hyphens.
 There must be no other characters used in the name.

 The file name will contain the numeric, hyphen separated, document title with an alphabetical revision identifier then a friendly name.